*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 A celestial body is considered to be tidally locked when it rotates around an object at the exact same pace that it orbits that body.
 Essentially, the length of a day and a year is the same for a tidally locked planet, because it takes the same amount of time to fully rotate on its axis as it does to orbit around the sun.

 Mars is not tidally locked as it’s quite rare for planets to be as such.
 It’s a phenomenon that usually is relevant to moons.
-It is often more likely for moons to become tidally locked to a planet than for the opposite to occur, though it is not impossible.
+Often moons are tidally locked to a planet as opposed to planets to the moons but, this isn’t to say there aren’t the odd few planets tidally locked to a moon.

 Why Isn’t Mars Tidally Locked?